TheFernandoM/LeetCode/README.md

 ## About this repository

-This is a repository for my solutions to [LeetCode](https://leetcode.com/) problems.
+This is a repository for my solutions to [LeetCode](https://leetcode.com/) problems, done in python and C#.
 Some (or all) of these solutions may be sub-optimal.

-Unit tests were written using [xUnit](https://xunit.net/).
-These tests can be run from Visual Studio.
+Unit tests for C# solutions were done using [xUnit](https://xunit.net/).

 ## Solutions